Gondola Parking Lot in Breckenridge –

 Once you pass all the side trails leading down to the beach, the path turns exclusive once more and rewards you with short, punchy climbs, quick descents, and incredible views along the way.
 At mile 12.6, you will come to the road crossing into Heaton Bay Campground.
 Treat this crossing with care as it gets quite busy in the summer months.
 Crossing the road and climbing just a little bit will reward you with two fun descents and one punchy climb.
 Stay in your lane and expect to see trail users heading toward you on their side of the path.
 At the bottom of the second hill, there is a sharp left-hand corner, which leads to an opening in the trees and a right-hander that, if done right, rewards you with significant momentum up the climb on the other side.
 It does seem to catch oncoming traffic in a bit of a pickle at times.
 You can carry a lot of speed through that corner while maintaining your line and could surprise a descender coming down the hill on the other side who believed the path was free from a viewpoint above and had decided to cut the corner.
 Please, never cut corners on this rec path at any point.

-We can’t all trust that the other trail users will not stay in their lanes, so it’s best to prepare to move to the right side as far as possible to avoid whoever cuts a corner.
+We can’t trust the other trail users to stay in their lanes, so it’s best to prepare to move to the right side as far as possible to avoid whoever cuts a corner.
 I nearly got hit on the right-hander after the leading left-hand corner because I used the descent and momentum through the left-hander to prepare me for the climb after the right-hand corner.
 There were loud ceramic breaks from me and skid marks from the guy who cut the corner, but neither of us collided.
 I ended up with a few inches to spare from going off the path altogether.
 I had already chosen my exit point.
 It’s a good rule of thumb to ride this section of the path conservatively and defensively, ready to slow down at a moment’s notice.
 There can be dog walkers and families using this trail, too, and they can be at any point along the path.

 After that climb and a few more corners, you merge back onto the Dillon Dam road where the path is painted red and is quite large to accommodate 2-way bike traffic.
 It is about a mile from here to the Dillon Dam.
 Once you reach the Dam, you will have a chance at a .9-mile Strava segment across the length of the Dam to the other side.
-I turned myself inside out on this segment once after a trip around the reservoir loop and got a PR with an average speed of 29.4 mph.
+I turned myself inside out on this segment once after a trip around the reservoir loop and got a PR with an average speed of 29.4 mph.?
 It is quite long so I usually average around 18 to 20 MPH.
 The path is plenty wide for 2-way bike traffic and passing.